 Was he in a polyamorous relationship, I asked, trying to understand.
 No, he said, it is a committed relationship.

-There are many ways in which this was going to be a difficult day for his father and I (none had to do with who Lily was marrying- we love Jordan and feel he is a good choice for her).
-Our son said he’d think about it, but he gave me his measurements and I went ahead and ordered a suit.
-The next day he texted, said his mind was made up.
+There are many ways in which this was going to be a difficult day for his father and I (none had to do with who Lily was marrying- we love Jordan and feel he is a good choice for her)… This felt like adding another layer of confusion to the difficult parts… Our son said he’d think about it, but he gave me his measurements, so I went ahead and ordered a suit because time was short.
+The next day he texted, said his mind was made up; he was wearing the jumpsuit.
 We were confused.
 I asked if we could sit down together and talk.
 Could he help us understand this decision?
 He would not.

 We love and accept our son no matter what.
 But I’m not going to lie, it was difficult seeing him dressed in a jumpsuit designed for a woman at his sister’s wedding.
 She encouraged it.